-Does your self-storage have a website?
+Does your self storage have a website?
 Could it perform better, be more modern and appealing?
 Is your website an attractive representation of your business?
-If you answered ‘maybe’ or ‘no’ to either of these questions, then this guide is for you.
-We collected must-have features of an excellent self-storage website and have some examples for inspiration.
+If you answered ‘maybe’ or ‘no’ to either of these questions, then this post is exactly for you.
+We collected must-have features of an excellent self storage website and have some examples for inspiration.

 Your home page is your first impression.
 You will never get a second chance, so make it count.
 Modern designs feature simple lines, clear sections, and ease of use.
 All the essential information should be available at a glance.
 Take ValuSpace as an example.They show pictures of their facility – this builds trust and helps with social proof.
 Under the photos, they have the three most important links – payment, booking, and contact.
 The header menu is simple and consists of only three sections.
 As you scroll down, they have three featured articles from their blog.
 They round off the page with a small sales pitch – their top three sales arguments as graphic icons.
 Very simple, very sleek, and get’s the message across.
 The colour scheme is not intrusive, keeps to the background but is still bright and welcoming.
 Their brand colours are used as highlights.
 There is only one thing we would change, more about that in the next section.

 The most likely google search term for a customer shopping for self storage will be “self storage near me” or “Self storage in XYZ”.
 Location is one of the most crucial selection criteria.
 Once your prospective customer finds your page, there should be a large, visible search bar to find the nearest self storage for their zip code.
 This should ideally be the central item of your home page.
 For added convenience, you can include a search by military bases and colleges if military personnel and students make up a significant portion of your target customer group.